Are you planning a trip to Italy? Looking for the best travel books for Italy?

 Fodor’s Travel Guide

-The Fodor's Guide is full of pictures and maps.
+The Fodor’s Guide is full of pictures and maps.
 If you are a visual person this book may be a better option.
-However, this guide is not as in depth as the Rick Steve's book.
+However, this guide is not as in-depth as Rick Steve’s book.
 It does highlight some sights, restaurants, and hotels but it is more of an overview of each area.

 Best Italy Travel Books for Venice

-If you are planning on visiting a specific city and then journeying somewhere else in Europe an individual guide is a better option for you.
+If you are planning on visiting a specific city and then journeying somewhere else in Europe an individual Travel book for Italy that specializes in a certain area is a better option for you.

 Venice is an amazing place!
 From the singing Gondoliers to the narrow alleyways, Venice is an amazing adventure.
 What I love about guidebooks is that a detailed explanation is given so that you know exactly what to expect.

-If exploring the tops sites in Venice is a priority make sure to do your homework and plan ahead.
+If exploring the top sites in Venice is a priority make sure to do your homework and plan ahead.
 I recommend reading your guidebook before you actually go on vacation.

 Below are a few options that you can consider for Venice.